-PSY 100 Introduction to Psychology (3)

-PSY 202 Statistics (same as BIO 202 and Math

-202) (3)

-PSY 211 Cognition and Learning (3)

-PSY 213 Developmental Psychology (3) PSY 217 Theories of Personality (3)
+PSY 100 Introduction to Psychology (3) PSY 202 Statistics (MATH) (3) PSY 211 Cognition and Learning (3) PSY 213 Developmental Psychology (3) PSY 217 Theories of Personality (3)

 Students will need to obtain a grade of C- or better to apply these courses to the psychology major.
 Students may substitute equivalent courses taken at other universities in each area by articulation agreement or by permission of the Psychology program.
 Nine units from these required lower division courses may be counted towards GE requirements.